Written by Grant Maloy Smith, the data acquisition expert

 Data loggers are starting to embrace the CAN bus as well.
 One such entry-level CAN bus data logger is the DS-CAN2 from Dewesoft.

-This small logger can record CAN bus data for long durations, to a removable 8 GB industrial SD card.
+This small logger can record CAN bus data for long durations.
 CAN bus monitoring can be done for legal, vehicle diagnostics, research, or maintenance purposes.

 The use of these standard busses is a positive step in applications where these protocols are already in place, as it allows the data logger to be integrated quite easily.

-These data loggers simply embed a GNSS compatible receiver and can log the position of the object on Earth very accurately.
-In addition to standard GNSS/GPS data loggers, we also have Inertial Navigation Systems (INS) and Inertial Measurement Units (IMU) that can also log additional parameters such as orientation, position, velocities, and accelerations.
+These dataloggers simply embed a GNSS compatible receiver and can log the position of the object on Earth very accurately.
+In addition to standard GNSS/GPS loggers, we also have Inertial Navigation Systems (INS) and Inertial Measurement Units (IMU) that can also log additional parameters such as orientation, position, velocities, and accelerations.

 Common Data Logger Applications

-- Monitoring temperature and humidity levels in manufacturing environments, storage facilities, hospitals, and other public facilities
+- Temperature monitoring and humidity levels in manufacturing environments, storage facilities, hospitals, and other public facilities

 - Monitor food temperature at all stages of processing and transportation